 Prescription drugs can be just as dangerous as any illicit drug if it’s used incorrectly.
 So, how to prevent problems?
 Continue reading “Prevent Prescription Drug Abuse: Parents, Clean Out the Medicine Cabinet”

 Prescription drug abuse has become a major talking point across the world today.
 But not on TV drug ads!
-The biggest reason is simply that prescription drugs are common in today’s society.
+The biggest reason is that prescription drugs are common in today’s society.

 They cover a variety of real-world needs, but the prescriptions can still be addictive.
-So many people don’t realize prescription drugs can be addictive, because prescription drugs can be found anywhere including on TV ads.
+So many people don’t realize prescription drugs can be addictive, because prescription drugs can be found anywhere including in TV ads.

 Continue reading “Prescription Drug Ads on Commercial TV”